Zapier vs Pabbly | 9 Factors to Decide the Best One

 Does Zapier support multi-step and conditional logic?

 Yes.
 Zapier allows multi-step workflows, which means you can link several actions in one Zap.
 You can also use filters, conditions, and “Paths” for branching logic.
-While these features are useful, some of them are locked behind higher-tier plans.
+You won't pay extra for any built-in data features, either, so things like filters, formatting, delays, and paths won't cost you extra.

 What advanced workflow features does Pabbly offer?

 Pabbly includes advanced features like routers (for branching), filters, delays, and formatters.
 It supports multiple conditions in one step and even offers tools like number counters, data forwarders, and time-based triggers.
-You can set up complex automation chains with more logic flexibility than Zapier’s lower plans.
+You can set up complex automation chains.

-However, Pabbly doesn’t support true looping or scripting yet, which tools like n8n offer.
+However, Pabbly doesn’t support true looping yet, which tools like Zapier offer.
 Still, for most use cases, Pabbly gives more features upfront without locking them behind paywalls.
 It’s a powerful choice for logic-heavy workflows without high costs.

 4. App integrations and ecosystem